VLSIDA/chip-tutorials/ngspice.md

 ## Running Ngspice

-Once you create an ngspice file, you can run it on the command line by typing:
+Once you create an ngspice file like [example.sp](spice/example.sp), you can run it on the command line by typing:
 ```bash
 ngspice example.sp
 ```